satra/NiPyPe-Paper/nipype_paper.rst

 definition also allows specifying relations between inputs.
 Often, some input options should not be set together (mutual exclusion) while other inputs need to be set as a group (mutual inclusion).
-An example input specification for the ‘bet’ program from FSL is shown in Listing bet.
+An example input specification for the ‘bet’ (Braun Extraction Tool) program from FSL is shown in Listing bet.

 class BETInputSpec(FSLCommandInputSpec):\ :sup:``[c] <#cmnt3>`_`\